Robust Explainer Recommendation for Time Series Classification: Introduction

-Our work addresses an overlooked area of research: robust comparison and ranking of multiple explanation methods for time series classification.
-We contribute: \begin{itemize} \item A robust model-agnostic, ensemble-oriented explanation evaluation framework.
-We show through extensive experiments that a committee approach involving multiple types of perturbations and multiple classifiers leads to explanation evaluation and ranking that better agrees with the explanation ground truth (synthetic data) and domain expert ground truth (real data). \item A standardised evaluation metric (Explanation Power) that is comparable across different explanation methods, different referee classifiers and different datasets. \item A rigorous study on both synthetic and real datasets with recent state-of-the-art time series classifiers and explanation methods.
-Verification of the evaluation methodology with annotated, real datasets.
-All data, code and detailed results are available\footnote{Data and code: \url{https://anonymous.4open.science/r/anonymous-repo-03B6/}}.
+Our work addresses an overlooked area of research: \emph{robust comparison and ranking of multiple explanation methods for time series classification}.
+Our main contributions are: \begin{itemize} \item A robust, model-agnostic, ensemble-based explanation evaluation framework.
+First, we leverage the use of multiple data perturbation strategies to create explanation-guided noisy data.
+Using synthetic data, we empirically show that applying multiple data perturbation strategies is particularly useful when the data is hard-to-classify, as such data is often more sensitive to the data perturbation type.
+We also show that a committee of referee classifiers is useful to reduce the potential bias that one single referee classifier may have.
+Our experiments demonstrate that a committee approach involving multiple types of data perturbations and multiple classifiers leads to explanation evaluation and ranking that better agrees with the explanation ground truth (synthetic data) and domain expert ground truth (real data). \item A standardised evaluation measure (\textbf{Explanation Power}) that is comparable across different explanation methods, referee classifiers and datasets. \item An empirical study on both synthetic and real datasets with recent state-of-the-art time series classifiers and explanation methods.
+We verify the evaluation methodology with annotated, real datasets.
+All data, code and detailed results are available\footnote{Data and code are available at: \url{https://github.com/mlgig/amee}}.

 \end{itemize}